GeneralChicken/generalchicken.github.io/_posts/2018-07-03-InstallEclipse.md

 ### 4. Change owners and permissions

-`tar` will not set the user and group automaticlly, so you can set it yourself.
+`tar` will not set the user and group automatically, so you can set it yourself.

 ```
 $ chown -R username:groupname eclipse